MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/ad-ca-vpn-connectivity-windows10.md

 ## Next step
 [Step 6.1.
-Configure EAP-TLS to ignore Certificate Revocation List (CRL) checking](vpn-config-eap-tls-to-ignore-crl-checking.md): In this step, you can add **IgnoreNoRevocationCheck** and set it to allow authentication of clients when the certificate does not include CRL distribution points.
+Configure EAP-TLS to ignore Certificate Revocation List (CRL) checking](vpn-config-eap-tls-to-ignore-crl-checking.md): In this step, you must add **IgnoreNoRevocationCheck** and set it to allow authentication of clients when the certificate does not include CRL distribution points.
 By default, IgnoreNoRevocationCheck is set to 0 (disabled).

 ---